Traivok/chesskell/README.md

   - Rh8-h4 _(Rook at H8 moves to H4)_
   - Ra1xa6  _(Rook at A1 captures whatever enemy piece is standing at A6)_
   - Qd2xg4 _(Queen at D2 captures whatever enemy piece is standing at G4)_
+- You can indicate that a move is a check by appending + to the end of the move that will put the opponent's king in check.
+E.g.: Qh5-g5+ _(Queen on h5 moves to g5 and puts the opponent's king in check)_
+- You can indicate that a move is a checkmate by appending ++ to the end of the move that will put the opponent's king in checkmate.
+E.g.: Qc8xd8++ _(Queen on c8 captures piece on d8 and puts the opponent's king in checkmate)_
 ## Things we are not proud of
 - moves.hs is a complete mess.
 It works, but we focused too much on getting it working and not on code optimization/legibility.
 Since the project had a short deadline, we left the moves.hs in that horrendous state.